espressif/esp-mdf/docs/en/api-reference/mwifi/index.rst

 Writing Applications
 --------------------

-Mwifi supports using ESP-MESH under self-organized mode, where only the root node that serves as a gateway of Mesh network can require the LwIP stack to transmit/receive data to/from an external IP network.
+Mwifi supports using ESP-WIFI-MESH under self-organized mode, where only the root node that serves as a gateway of Mesh network can require the LwIP stack to transmit/receive data to/from an external IP network.

 Mwifi also supports the way to fix the root node.
-In this case, the nodes in the entire ESP-MESH network cannot communicate with the external IP network through wifi.
+In this case, the nodes in the entire ESP-WIFI-MESH network cannot communicate with the external IP network through wifi.
 If you need to communicate with the external IP network, you need to use other methods.

 If you want to call Wi-Fi API to connect/disconnect/scan, please pause Mwifi first.
 Self organized networking must be disabled before the application calls any Wi-Fi driver APIs.